chenxiaosonggithub/blog/en/smb-map-error.md

 Did you use a script to update these macros?
 If so, could you put it in the commit message?
 I'm concerned that manual edits might introduce typos.

-Just like the shell commands I used in this patch: https://lore.kernel.org/linux-cifs/20251208062100.3268777-7-chenxiaosong.chenxiaosong@linux.dev/
+Just like the shell commands I used in this patch: [[PATCH 06/30] smb/client: add parentheses to NT error code definitions containing bitwise OR operator](https://lore.kernel.org/linux-cifs/20251208062100.3268777-7-chenxiaosong.chenxiaosong@linux.dev/)

 Of course, your changes would require a more complex script.